kc1nn4y/dbldatachallenge/README.md

 - [Re](https://docs.python.org/3/library/re.html) - Provides regular expression matching operations similar to those found in Perl
 - [Strings](https://pypi.org/project/strings/) - Strings for humans

+More information relating to these libraries will be given in the [Information](#information) section down below.

 ## Dataset

-To download the exact twitter tweet dataset that was used to conduct research visit [this link](https://surfdrive.surf.nl/files/index.php/s/Dz082kih8yMGB5P).
+To download the exact Twitter tweet dataset that was used to conduct research visit [this link](https://surfdrive.surf.nl/files/index.php/s/Dz082kih8yMGB5P).
 This dataset consists of 30GB of files containing 500+ files with tweets in json format.
 Every single line in a file contains the data for a separate tweet.
 Please place these json files in a folder called data with the following structure:
 ```
 dbl_data_challenge /
     1. Extract Tweets.ipynb